Coronavirus (COVID-19) Updates

 What’s the difference between the TRH operator and the person listed as host in website postings and advertisements for the TRH?

 They are the same.
-An operator is the owner or lessee of the TRH dwelling and who runs the TRH by being the person identified in TRH postings and advertisements as the TRH host and who interacts with guests, both digitally and in person.
+An operator is the owner or lessee of the TRH dwelling and the person who runs the TRH.
+The operator is the person identified in TRH postings and ads as the TRH host.
+The operator interacts with guests, both digitally and in person.

 What does it mean to be "on site" during a rental?